wzscq/crvframe/README.md

 Before run the dokcer instance，create the directories for configuration files.

 ```
-#The directory /root/crvframe is the root directory of crvframe configurations, you can use any other dirctory as the root directory.
+#create root directory of crvframe configurations, you can use any other dirctory as the root directory.
 mkdir  /root/crvframe
-#The sub directory /appfile is used to store attaches or temp files.
+#create a sub directory to store attaches or temp files.
 mkdir  /root/crvframe/appfile
-#The sub directory /apps is used to store application conifiguration files.
+#create a sub directory to store application conifiguration files.
 mkdir  /root/crvframe/apps
-#The sub directory /conf contain a file named conf.json.
-It is the configuration file of the crvframe itself.
+#create a sub directory to store the configuration file of the crvframe itself.
 mkdir  /root/crvframe/conf
 ```

-The content of conf.json is
+the configuration file of the crvframe itself is named conf.json.
+Its content is:

 ```
 {